Information for potential Research Ethics Committee Members

 Who would I be representing?

 Members of a REC do not represent any interest group.
 The mixture of members that makes up a committee give as wide a perspective as possible.
-Lay members will bring their own valuable perspective to the committee’s deliberations through a variety of experiences, contacts and networks, and reflect current public views and concerns.
-Expert members will also bring to the discussion their knowledge and experience of working within the healthcare system and / or conducting research.
+Lay members will bring their own valuable perspective to the committee’s deliberations through a variety of experiences and reflect current public views and concerns.
+Members with experience as healthcare or social care professionals will bring to the discussion their knowledge and experience of working within the healthcare system and / or conducting research.

 What experience should I have?